UPDATED NOVEMBER 2020

 The Heggerty Phonemic Awareness lessons follow the phonological awareness continuum.
 All of our lessons begin with compound words, then move to syllables, onset-rime and then phonemes.
 If you encounter one of these transitions during remote learning, we suggest providing a model for students first following an I Do, You Do format.
 Explicitly tell students the units of language you will be working with and model the tasks for the first lesson of the week.

-Virtual Classroom Live Lessons
+Teaching Virtual Classroom Lessons for Synchronous Instruction

 - Utilize small groups when possible.
 If you have the option to use breakout rooms (available in Zoom), this can provide the opportunity for individual or partner responses within the lesson instruction.